FIRST HILL IMPROVEMENT ASSOCIATION: A HISTORY

 Initial meetings led to the formation of the First Hill Improvement Club, the first name.
 Articles of Incorporation were filed in January, 1959.
 Signers included Tom S. Patterson, Minow Kimura, M.S.
 Dunn, Alden Lenz, Kenjiro Yamata, Thomas Miller, Dr. Albert Hurley, Lloyd Huffaker, and Walter Greathouse.
 Six months later the Club “appealed to the City Council for improved street lighting and more adequate police patrolling.”

-However, plans for the Freeway, first proposed by the state in 1957, mobilized the FHIA.
+However, plans for the Freeway, first proposed by the state in 1957, mobilized FHIA.
 An economic analysis prepared by Prof. W.J.
 Ramey of Seattle University in 1960, had warned that unless attention is paid to the area’s traffic problems, access between downtown and the area west of Broadway between Pine and Jefferson Streets would be affected.
-A year later the FHIA “emphasized that the club’s primary concern is whether access and egress ramps…are adequate to serve the First hill area, and whether streets and avenues west of the freeway would be unduly congested.”
+A year later FHIA “emphasized that the club’s primary concern is whether access and egress ramps…are adequate to serve the First Hill area, and whether streets and avenues west of the freeway would be unduly congested.”
 As a result of their efforts, Madison (originally the only thru street), Spring, Seneca, and 8th Avenue overpass (now under Washington State Convention Center) provided links to downtown and the expanding medical-hospital district.

 To increase community involvement in 1964, the Association selected Miss Humphrey of 1006 Spring Street as Miss First Hill.
 She would represent the neighborhood in the annual Seafair festivities.
-A year later she cut the ribbon marking the dedication of the Eighth Avenue freeway overpass.
+A year later she cut the ribbon marking the dedication of the 8th Avenue freeway overpass.
 The Club continued sponsoring a Miss First Hill until the early 80s.

 Throughout the 70s and 80s the FHIA addressed zoning and parking issues, the elimination of one way streets in the First Hill neighborhood, and fought a proposal to house nonviolent misdemeanor offenders in the Washington Center Building, former home of Villa Care nursing home, 1421 Minor Avenue.
 “The prisoners have to be put somewhere, but they can’t be put in the middle of a residential neighborhood,” said Tom “T.V” Dean, past president.
 The Association was successful, no prisoners.
 Nevertheless, a year later King County signed a contract to move its alcohol-treatment Program from Firland to the Washington Center Building.